kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
-Prepare PCR tube and label them.
+Prepare and label PCR tube.
 #.
 Add sample and sample buffer into the PCR tubes at a 1:1 ratio.

     * 10 uL of sample + 10 uL of sample buffer.